NaduX99/Mathematics-and-Statistical-Circle-NSBM/README.md

 1. **Zip the folder and the group photo together**.
 2. **Send the ZIP file via email** to the required personnel.
 3. **In the email**:
-   - Mention the steps personalized for the specific event.
-   - Clearly include the **event ID** (folder name) and the **event name** (group photo file name).
+   - Mention the steps personalized for the specific event using the **event ID** (folder name) and the **event name** (group photo file name).
-   - Inform the required personnel to follow the same steps for processing.
+   - Inform the required personnel to follow the steps for processing.

 ---